caseyg/awesome/TOPICS.md

 ## dependencies

 *   [stevepereira/flow-engineering](https://github.com/stevepereira/flow-engineering) - Flow Engineering is the practice of improving the flow of work, information, and data across organizations through value streams.

-## engineering

-*   [stevepereira/flow-engineering](https://github.com/stevepereira/flow-engineering) - Flow Engineering is the practice of improving the flow of work, information, and data across organizations through value streams.

-*   [kamranahmedse/design-patterns-for-humans](https://github.com/kamranahmedse/design-patterns-for-humans) - An ultra-simplified explanation to design patterns

 ## flow